 - After you finish the first step, measure and mark the center on one of your shelf boards.
 This piece will be a sort of anchor in the middle of your shelving unit.
 After you’ve marked the center, you can assemble the “I” at the bottom of your shelves.
 This uses the bottom piece and the middle and will give your shelves stability.
 Make sure you put your pocket holes on the side that will face the wall so you won’t see them from outside the closet.
-You’ll attach the vertical piece into middle of the bottom and middle pieces.
+You’ll attach the vertical piece into middle of the bottom shelf board and middle pieces.
 You’ll need clamps or an extra set of hands to help hold the board in place.
 Use wood glue on those joints t o help give strength.

 - Repeat step 3 to attach the top board – make sure you put your pocket holes on the TOP of the shelf so they can’t be seen underneath.

-Step 5: This is the only cutting you should have to do.
+- This is the only cutting you should have to do.
 Measure then cut the small shelves for the bottom section of your shelving unit.
 I don’t have a table saw, and my miter saw is too small, so I used a cordless circular saw the the Kreg Rip cut attachment for this step.
 Clamp your board in place and go!

-Step 6: To insert the shelves, I used the Kreg Shelf Pin Jig.
+- To insert the shelves, I used the Kreg Shelf Pin Jig.
 This thing is so handy!
 Use the included drill bit and hardware to drill holes all the way up the front and back of your DIY closet shelves.
 I opted for shelf pins instead of attaching the shelves to the unit so that the shelves are adjustable!